Please visit the Tuition page for more information about the cost of attendance at UC Law SF.

 These are the primary application materials and may be all that is required.
 However, if your Student Aid Report (SAR) is selected for verification, we will also request additional documents.
 In addition, there are certain messages on your SAR which may require separate action by you.

-The UC Hastings Federal School Code is G03947
+The UC Law SF Federal School Code is G03947

 The first batch of Financial Aid award letters is scheduled to be sent via email by the end of March to applicants who have completed both FAFSA and Financial Aid Supplement forms.
 Starting in April, award letters will be sent on an on-going weekly process.